elenekat/Installing_FLASH/README.md

 # 2. Get FLASH Code

-download the tar file of code and in same directory untar it (change name for different versions):
+download the tar file and untar it (change name for different versions):

 ```bash
 tar zvf FLASH.4.8.tar